joe-cheung/joe-cheung.github.io/_posts/2020-12-31-Bitcoin-Whitepaper.md

 author: Joe Cheung
 description:
 tags: cryptocurrency
-wordcount: 3754-5195
+wordcount: 4015
 ---

-*\[Epistemic status: just going through the Bitcoin whitepaper.
+*\[Epistemic status: just trying to understand the Bitcoin whitepaper.
 The first 12 headings correspond to the parts in the whitepaper.
-I wish I had any investment advice.\]*
+My investment advice would be to invent a time machine to beat Satoshi.
+[Eliezer Yudkowsky](https://www.facebook.com/yudkowsky/posts/10156147605134228) on Bitcoin as [Pascal's mugging](https://en.wikipedia.org/wiki/Pascal%27s_mugging), "If you can't manage to not regret having not bought Bitcoin even though you knew about it when it was $1, you shouldn't ever buy anything except index funds because you are not psychologically suited to survive investing."\]*

 1. TOC
 {:toc}

 Inspired by Ben Reinhardt’s [Seminal Paper Club](https://benjaminreinhardt.com/seminal-paper-club/), I wanted to read more seminal papers starting with Satoshi Nakamoto’s Bitcoin whitepaper [*<span class="underline">Bitcoin: A Peer-to-Peer Electronic Cash System</span>*](https://bitcoin.org/bitcoin.pdf).
-It’s surprisingly readable, definitely recommended.
+It’s surprisingly short (9 pages) and readable, definitely recommended.

 Bitcoin is a [<span class="underline">clever but ugly</span>](https://www.gwern.net/Bitcoin-is-Worse-is-Better#) solution to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
 While Bitcoin is far from the first attempt at electronic money, and in fact involves no major mathematical or cryptographic breakthroughs, it has become a [<span class="underline">Schelling point</span>](https://nakamoto.com/bitcoin-becomes-the-flag-of-technology/) synonymous with cryptocurrency, and remains by far the [<span class="underline">largest</span>](https://www.coinbase.com/learn/crypto-basics/what-is-bitcoin) one by market capitalization and trading volume.